Co-Parenting Classes for Divorce

 Where are parenting classes for divorce held?

-Taking an online parenting class is often more convenient and offers a lot more privacy than locally hosted classes.
-Online classes cover the same material as many local classes without the inconvenience of having to take time off work or having to find a baby sitter.
+Taking an online parenting class is often more convenient and offers a lot more privacy than attending a local class.
+Online classes often cover the same material as many local classes without the inconvenience of having to take time off work or having to find a baby sitter.
 You can learn at your own pace or review a section before moving on to the next one.
 If a co-parenting class isn’t required for your divorce, it will probably be a lot easier to take the class online.

 For court ordered parenting classes for divorce, you will need to make sure the court will recognize the online course before you take it.
 Each state, county, and judge may have different requirements.
 Therefore, you want to get prior approval from the court before you enroll in an online course to make sure they will accept the certificate of completion.
 If the court won’t approve the course, you’ll need to attend a local parenting class approved by the court.